D1mONN/ROS-backup/README.md

-# MikroTik Automated Backup Script with Email Notification
+# MikroTik Automated Backup Script (via Email)

-This RouterOS script automates the process of creating MikroTik configuration backups and sends them to a specified email address.
-It generates both a textual configuration export (`.rsc`) and a password-protected binary backup file (`.backup`).
+This RouterOS script automates the creation of MikroTik configuration backups and sends them to a specified email address.
+It generates both a textual configuration export (`.rsc`) and an AES-SHA256 encrypted binary backup file (`.backup`).

+**Tested on RouterOS version: 7.19.1**

 ## Key Features:

 * **Dual Backup Types:**
     * Creates a configuration export file (`/export file=filename.rsc`).
     * Creates a full binary backup file (`/system backup save name=filename.backup`) with AES-SHA256 encryption.
+* **Password from File:** The encryption password for the binary backup is read directly from a specified local file.
+    * **Important:** The script *assumes this file exists* and uses its content *as-is* (raw, without trimming whitespace or newlines).
+If the file is missing, the script will terminate with an error.
+Any newlines or spaces in the file will become part of the password, potentially leading to issues with backup decryption.
-* **Email Notification:** Sends both backup files as attachments to the specified email address.
+* **Email Notification:** Sends both backup files as attachments.
-* **Informative Email Body:** The email body includes:
+* **System Information in Email:** The email body includes key system details:
-    * Detailed system information (device identity, board name, RouterOS version, firmware version).
+    * Device identity, board name, RouterOS version, firmware version.
-    * Resource usage statistics (free HDD space, free memory, uptime).
+    * Resource usage: HDD space, memory, uptime.
-    * Critical and error log messages from the router for the current day.
+* **No Logs in Email:** This version **does not** collect or include system logs in the email body to keep the email concise.
-* **Timestamped Filenames:** Backup files are named using the system identity and a timestamp (YYYY-Mon-DD-HHMM) for easy identification and sorting.
+* **Timestamped Filenames:** Backup files are named using the system identity and a timestamp (YYYY-Mon-DD-HHMM) for easy identification.
-* **Automatic Cleanup:** Deletes the backup files from the router after a successful email dispatch.
+* **Automatic Cleanup:** Removes backup files from the router after successful email dispatch.
-* **Error Handling:** Built-in logic to handle potential errors during backup creation, email sending, and file removal stages.
-* **Easy Configuration:** Key parameters (email address, encryption password) are easily configurable at the beginning of the script.
+* **Error Handling:** Includes `do...on-error` blocks for critical operations.

 ## Configuration:

-1.  **Adjust variables at the beginning of the script:**
+1.  **Script Variables (at the top of the script):**
-    * `EmailTo`: Your email address to receive the backups.
-    * `BackupEncryptionPassword`: The password for encrypting the binary backup file. **Important:** Since RouterOS v6.43, if no password is provided, the `.backup` file will be unencrypted.
+    * `:local EmailTo "your_email@example.com";` - Set your recipient email address.
+    * `:local PasswordFileName "password_file.txt";` - Set the name of the file that stores the encryption password.
+This file must be present in the root of the MikroTik filesystem.
+2.  **Password File:**
+    * Create the specified password file (e.g., `password_file.txt`) in the root of your MikroTik's filesystem.
+    * Place **only** the desired encryption password into this file.
+Be careful with extra spaces or newlines, as they will be treated as part of the password.
+3.  **MikroTik Email Setup:**
-2.  **Configure Email on MikroTik:** Ensure that email sending is configured on your router via `/tool e-mail`.
-You'll need to specify your SMTP server, port, and credentials if required. https://help.mikrotik.com/docs/spaces/ROS/pages/24805377/E-mail
+    * Ensure that email sending is correctly configured on your router via `/tool e-mail` (SMTP server, port, credentials if required).

 ## Usage:

-1. Copy the script to your MikroTik router (e.g., via WinBox, SSH, or by uploading to `Files`).
-2. The recommended way to use this script is to add it to the scheduler (`/system scheduler`) for regular automated execution (e.g., daily).

-## Compatibility:

-* The script is designed and tested for RouterOS v7.x.
-* The password encryption feature for `.backup` files requires RouterOS v6.43 or newer.
+* **Important:** To prevent the `PasswordFileName` from being exposed in `.rsc` configuration exports, this script is intended to be run directly from the MikroTik Scheduler.
+* Copy the **entire script source code** and paste it into the `On Event` field of a new Scheduler task (`/system scheduler`).
+* Set the desired interval for the scheduler (e.g., daily).

+## Notes on Encryption Password:

+* The binary backup file (`.backup`) uses the password read from the specified file for AES-SHA256 encryption.
+* Remember that RouterOS v6.43 and later will create an *unencrypted* backup if the password string provided to the `/system backup save` command is empty.
+This script logs a warning if the password file is found but its content is empty.